-- 22.1 The Council recognises the need to provide flexibility and the benefits that working from home arrangements for a short period of time can offer.
-It is important that these requirements do not impact on the performance of the agreed duties and that a working from home arrangement is agreed and documented. - 22.2 These arrangements are in accordance with the Work from Home Policy and this Agreement.
-All work from home arrangements will be by mutual agreement between the employee and their line manager.
-Final approval will be from the relevant Director in accordance with the Work from Home policy and subject to meeting WHS requirements. - 22.3 The operation of the Work from Home policy will be reviewed by the WACC within 12 months of the certification of this agreement. - 22.4 The Work from Home Policy does not form part of this Agreement.
+22.1 The Council recognises the need to provide flexibility and the benefits that working from home arrangements for a short period of time can offer.
+It is important that these requirements do not impact on the performance of the agreed duties and that a working from home arrangement is agreed and documented.

+- 22.2 These arrangements are in accordance with the Work from Home Policy and this Agreement.
+All work from home arrangements will be by mutual agreement between the employee and their line manager and subject to meeting WHS requirements. - 22.3 The Work from Home Policy does not form part of this Agreement.